Obituary of John Alfred Tharp

 John is survived by daughters Diana Silas, and Deborah Carpenter both of Bridgeport; son Jay Linnell of Florida; brother Earl Tharp of Boyd; sister Ruby Tharp of Texas; numerous grandchildren, great-grandchildren, and one great-great-granddaughter.

-He was preceded in death by his wife, Christine in October 2016, his parents, and four siblings.To send flowers to the family of John Tharp, please visit Tribute Store
+He was preceded in death by his wife, Christine in October 2016, his parents, and four siblings.To send flowers to the family or plant a tree in memory of John Tharp, please visit Tribute Store

 Taking the time to arrange your funeral now leaves one less thing your loved ones will need to worry about once you’ve passed.
 We are here to help you every step of the way.